brundonsmith/thin-cms/README.md

 ## Optional Attribtues for `Number`
 ### `isMoney`: Boolean
-Whether or not this schema property is considered to be money.
+Whether or not this number is considered to be money.
 Affects appearance and decimal precision in the Admin UI.

 # Roadmap